testcontainers/workshop-go/step-5-adding-redis.md

 {"message":"unable to dial: dial tcp :9092: connect: connection refused"}%
 ```

-And in the logs, you'll see the following error:
+And in the logs, we'll see the following error:

 ```text
 Unable to ping the streams: unable to dial: dial tcp :9092: connect: connection refused [GIN] 2023/10/26 - 11:39:14 | 500 |   40.996542ms |       127.0.0.1 | POST     "/ratings"
 ```

-If you recall correctly, the application was using a message queue to send the ratings before storing them in Redis (see `internal/app/handlers.go`), so you need to add a message queue for that.
+If we recall correctly, the application was using a message queue to send the ratings before storing them in Redis (see `internal/app/handlers.go`), so we need to add a message queue for that.
 Let's fix it, but first stop the application with <kbd>Ctrl</kbd>+<kbd>C</kbd> and the application and the dependencies will be terminated.

 ###
 [Next](step-6-adding-redpanda.md)